Salinas, CA Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Door-to-door auto transport is available for customers in Salinas, CA. When you book, we’ll ask for your exact pickup and delivery addresses anywhere in Salinas—from downtown to the outskirts near Highway 101 or the Salinas River area—and the carrier will aim to collect and deliver your vehicle at those locations.
-If local restrictions or safety concerns arise, the driver will work with you to arrange a nearby alternative, such as a gas station or parking lot.
+Door-to-door auto transport service is available for customers in Salinas, CA, offering the most convenient way to ship a vehicle.
+When you book, we’ll ask for the exact pickup and delivery addresses in Salinas or nearby, and our carrier will aim to collect and drop off the car right at those locations.
+If local road restrictions, narrow streets, or safety concerns prevent a direct stop, we’ll coordinate an alternate nearby spot such as a gas station or parking lot.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don’t run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.